Ghostdog02/SmartLunchSystem/README.md

   }
 ```
 ### 5.2. 🔧 Configure the API for Linux Ubuntu 24.04
-Update appsettings.json or secrets.json with your own:
+Update appsettings.json or secrets.json with your own (The following example uses SQL Server with SQL Authentication):

 ```json
 "ConnectionStrings": {